Yehovah is a Spirit: and they that worship him must worship him in spirit and in truth. John 4:24

 If you would like a home Bible study in person, by Zoom, or at a nearby location, give us a call.
 For more information, call, email, text, or click the button below.
 We can’t wait to hear from you!

-We are Not Sacred Name
+We are Not Hung Up on a Name

 While we do use the names Yehovah and Yeshua we also use Jesus, God, and Yah.